awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.WriteData.md

 ```

 **Note**
-In addition to `PutItem`, Amazon DynamoDB supports a `BatchWriteItem` action for writing multiple items at the same time\.
+In addition to `PutItem`, DynamoDB supports a `BatchWriteItem` action for writing multiple items at the same time\.